rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [Vultam](https://vultam.net/) (Get Geyser as a plugin.
 Use the same port as your Java server and 0.0.0.0 as the address for Bedrock, or request an additional port.
 The additional port can be 19132 if you buy a dedicated IP.)
 * [WinterNode](https://winternode.com) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port, request an additional port, or buy a dedicated IP address.)
 * [Witherhosting](https://witherhosting.com/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
-* [SoulNode](https://soulnode.net/) (Get Geyser as a plugin.
-If you have two ports use your main port in the config and connect with that port from bedrock)

 ## Does not support Geyser
 * [Hicoria](https://hicoria.com/en/) (Only way to run Geyser is to buy VPS or "MC Ultimate" (thats VPS with easier way to run .jars) and run standalone version there.)